Sam-j-Clark/Island-Trader-Game/README.md

 This game was the first project I ever wrote using Java (Beginning of 2021).
 The game involves sailing around a map buying and selling resources to different islands with different demands.
-The game also includes the ability to choose a ship, upgraed the ship, and receive random events while sailing.
+It includes the ability to choose a ship, upgraed the ship, and receive random events while sailing.
 One day I would love to come back to this project and try rewrite it.

-Note that that application was originally created in Eclipse using build in methods for compiling and running the application.
+Note that this application was originally created in Eclipse using build in methods for compiling and running the application.
 I added a springboot startup just so that I could run the application a few years later.

 ### Key Learnings